Blueberryy/Anti-Speedrunner_System/README.md

 1. Difficulty - Files are created/executed based on the current game difficulty.
 (Example: If the current z_difficulty is set to Impossible (Expert mode), then "impossible.cfg" is executed (or created if it doesn't exist already).
 2. Map - Files are created/executed based on the current map.
 (Example: If the current map is c1m1_hotel, then "c1m1_hotel.cfg" is executed (or created if it doesn't exist already).
 3. Game mode - Files are created/executed based on the current game mode.
-(Example: If the current game mode is versus, then "versus.cfg" is executed (or created if it doesn't exist already).
+(Example: If the current game mode is Versus, then "versus.cfg" is executed (or created if it doesn't exist already).
 4. Daily - Files are created/executed based on the current day.
 (Example: If the current day is Friday, then "friday.cfg" is executed (or created if it doesn't exist already).
 5. Player count - Files are created/executed based on the current number of human players.
 (Example: If the current number is 8, then "8.cfg" is executed (or created if it doesn't exist already).